 Domestic violence is a pattern of behavior used to gain or maintain power and control over an intimate partner.
-Domestic violence can happen to anyone regardless of gender, ethnicity, age, education, religion, disability status, or sexual orientation.
-It can happen to couples who are married, living together, or in a dating relationship.
+Domestic violence can happen to anyone regardless of gender, ethnicity, age, education, religion, class, disability status, sexual orientation, or other characteristics.
+It can happen among couples who are married, living together, or dating.

-Abuse can take many forms and often begins by the abuser exerting control over certain parts of their partner’s life.
+Abuse can take many forms and often begins with the abuser exerting control over certain parts of their partner’s life.
 The abuse then progresses in frequency and intensity.

 Forms of abuse

 - Emotional: Any abuse that attacks someone’s self-esteem and definitions of who they are

 - Economic: The use of finances to control or limit a partner

 - Psychological: Any abuse with the threat of violence, including fear, pain, and degradation